UKPLab/CARE/docs/source/for_developers/frontend/editor.rst

 CARE’s document system supports **two distinct editing modes**, each optimized for a specific type of workflow:

 - **Regular documents** are used for everyday writing and collaborative editing.
-- **Study documents** are used in **controlled research workflows**, such as user studies, where each editing session is tracked per user and step.
+- **Study documents** are used in **controlled research workflows**, such as user studies, where each editing session is tracked per user and study step.

 These two document types follow **fundamentally different strategies** for how content is **loaded, edited, and saved**.
 Both modes use Quill as the editor and Vuex for local state, but the backend logic and sync model differ significantly.